barakooda/multi_camera_setup/README.md

 ## Introduction

 This project demonstrates a multi-camera system for tracking a moving object (e.g., a ball) in real-time using OpenCV and C++.
-It includes camera calibration, video processing, and 3D point triangulation.
+It includes camera calibration (given), video processing, and 3D point triangulation.

 ## Features